All Products

 Edge Security Acceleration:Modify outgoing response headers

-An outgoing response header is part of an HTTP response message that an Edge Security Acceleration (ESA) point od presence (POP) sends to a client.
-You can configure outgoing response headers on a POP to control which headers are returned with resources.
-ESA lets you add, modify, and delete outgoing response header rules.
+The outgoing response header from an Edge Security Acceleration (ESA) point of presence (POP) is part of the HTTP response message header.
+It carries specific response parameters and passes them to the client.
+You can configure the outgoing response headers of ESA POPs to control the response headers when resources are returned.
+ESA lets you add, modify, and delete outgoing response header rules to meet various business needs.

-When a client requests a resource, the request first reaches an ESA POP.
-If the request misses the cache on the ESA POP, the POP sends an origin fetch request to the origin server to retrieve the data.
-After the origin server returns the data, the ESA POP modifies the original response based on your configured response header rules, such as adding, replacing, or deleting specific headers.
-Finally, the POP returns the complete resource with the modified response headers to the client.
-This process helps you implement cross-origin access control, optimize cache policies, and meet other business requirements.
+When a client requests a resource, the request first reaches ESA.
+If the resource is not found in the ESA POP cache, ESA sends an origin request to the origin server to retrieve the data.
+After the origin server returns the data, the ESA POP modifies the original response based on your configured response header rules.
+For example, it can add, replace, or delete specific fields.
+Finally, ESA returns the complete resource, including the modified response headers, to the client.
+This helps you implement cross-domain access control, cache policy optimization, and other business requirements.

 image